SunnyTomcat/Custom-Actions-Menu/README.md

 	[] execVM "actions\activate.sqf";
 	~~~~

+1. If you use the transformations menu you will loose ALL gear you have on.
+To return to human simply choose the human survivor option in the transform menu.

 	#### If you use my Epoch Admin Tools then skip the remaining steps.
 Otherwise, continue.

+1. Open ***actions\Actions_Menu.sqf*** and replace "111111111" near the top of the file with your player UID.
 1. Locate your ***@DayZ_Epoch_Server/addons/dayz_server.pbo*** on your server host, download and unpack it, and open the resulting ***dayz_server*** folder.
 1. Open ***init/server_functions.sqf*** and replace this: